-The need for these services continues to grow.
 The older adult population in Alameda County is projected to increase by 51.5% between 2020 and 2060, when residents aged 60 and older will comprise nearly 32% of the total county population.
 The most significant growth will be among those aged 85 and older.
-Older adults will also reflect a more diverse population.
+Older adults will also reflect a more diverse population.1 systemic inequities in a county with a 14-year difference in life expectancy according to zip code.2 Our programs assist people with the greatest economic and social needs, including the LGBTQIA+ community, people living with HIV, AIDS, or other chronic conditions, low income, physical or mental disability, language barriers, and cultural or social isolation caused by racial or ethnic discrimination.
+Not only are those priorities mandated by federal and state law, but our community expects no less.

-Our priorities address critical issues in one of the nation's most diverse counties, including economic, housing, and food security; access to information and employment; social isolation; safety and emergency preparedness; and the complex care needs of an aging population.
-We are committed to reducing systemic inequities in a county with a 14-year difference in life expectancy according to zip code.
-Our programs assist people with the greatest economic and social needs, including the LGBTQIA+ community, people living with HIV, AIDS, or other chronic conditions, low income, physical or mental disability, language barriers, and cultural or social isolation caused by racial or ethnic discrimination.
-Our community expects no less.
+Our priorities must address critical issues in one of the nation's most diverse counties, including economic, housing, and food security; access to information and employment; social isolation; safety and emergency preparedness; and the complex care needs of an aging population.
+We are committed to reducing